How to Tell if Ruby is Real – Practical Tips and Tests

 Rose Gold Ruby Ring

-Rose Gold Ruby Ring by AUSGEMSCo.
+Rose Gold Ruby Ring.
 See it here.

-This is a great option if you want a ruby look without the price tag, and is ideal for versatile, costume jewelry.
+This is a great option if you want a ruby look without the high end price tag, and is ideal for versatile, costume jewelry.
 The jewelry is often cleverly designed and it can be difficult to distinguish between what’s real and what’s fake.
 However, if you’re paying the price of a natural or synthetic ruby for an imitation ruby, then you’re being ripped off.

 Common Fake Rubies